crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/chapter-5-review-questions.md

 **5. The transition from WPA2 to WPA3 introduced a new protocol for authenticated encryption.
 Name this protocol and state one of its cited advantages over the CCMP protocol used in WPA2.**
  **Answer:** The protocol is AES-GCMP (Galois/Counter Mode Protocol).
 One of its advantages is that it is more efficient (faster) than CCMP while also being considered more secure.

+### Authentication and encryption in WPA, WPA2, and WPA3

+**1. What specific authentication protocol does WPA3-Personal use to replace the Pre-Shared Key (PSK) mechanism of WPA/WPA2-Personal, and what two key security weaknesses of the old mechanism does it defeat?**
+**Answer:** WPA3-Personal uses Simultaneous Authentication of Equals (SAE).
+It defeats the 1) vulnerability to dictionary attacks on the four-way handshake and 2) provides forward secrecy, preventing the decryption of past sessions if the password is compromised.

+**2. What are the two core security functions that any effective wireless security strategy must provide, as reviewed in the final section?**
+**Answer:** An effective wireless security strategy must provide 1) a method to authenticate clients and 2) a method to provide data privacy and integrity.

+**3. Beyond stronger encryption, what specific security feature does WPA3 introduce to protect important 802.11 management frames between APs and clients, and what type of malicious activity does this prevent?**
+**Answer:** WPA3 introduces Protected Management Frames (PMF).
+This prevents malicious activity targeting a Basic Service Set's (BSS) operation.

+**4. In the context of WPA2, what does the pre-shared key (PSK) string itself directly create during the four-way handshake, and what is never sent over the air?**
+**Answer:** The pre-shared key string is used to construct and exchange encryption key material.
+The key string itself is never sent over the air.

+**5. What is the fundamental authentication difference between WPA2-Personal and WPA2-Enterprise that makes Enterprise mode more complex to deploy but also more secure?**
+**Answer:** WPA2-Personal uses a single, static Pre-Shared Key (PSK) for all users.
+WPA2-Enterprise uses 802.1X (EAP) authentication, which requires a RADIUS server to validate individual user or device credentials, providing dynamic, per-user keys.